chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 > Home again!

-**Imagery**
+### In-Universe Imagery

-Repetition
+Tightrope and Never Enough: Repetition

-- Between “Never enough, never, never, for me” and Tightrope’s “With you, you, you”, both lose out to how many repetitions this song has
+- Between *“[[Never Enough – Analysis|Never Enough]], never, never, for me* and [[Tightrope – Analysis|Tightrope]]’s “*With you, you, you”*, both lose out to how many repetitions of *"And we will come back home!"* that this song has
+-

-- It’s telling of Barnum’s arc as he slowly gets the right idea, and be sure he won’t forget it
+- This repetition shows Barnum’s arc as he slowly gets the right idea, and making sure he won’t forget it

-Photo Frames
+A Million Dreams: Photo Frames

 - During the second verse we see a whole row of photo frames, each representing one of Barnum’s million dreams

-Change and Trials
+Tightrope: Change, Trials and Safety Nets

 - The song starts by saying that seasons change: the emotional high passes and wanes, reality returns